-We will also provide you with a form for your health declaration.
-You need to fill in the form, then take it to your surgery for your GP to complete it.
-Many surgeries charge £90 or more for this service, but we don’t want this to stop you from becoming a childminder.
-So, after you have completed your background checks with us, Koru Kids will reimburse you for the cost if needed.
+You’ll also need to complete a health declaration.
+You usually need to fill in the form, then take it to your surgery for your GP to complete it.
+Many surgeries charge £90 or more for this service.

 You will need a health declaration to prove you are physically able to look after small children on your own.
 It’s an active job as any parent already knows, so good health is important, for your sake and for the children’s.